RecursiveHook/vortex-nier-automata/README.md

 ### Notes

-- Initial version, support for basic mods, uses `\NieRAutomata` as the base folder and resolves paths based on `.\data\`.
+- Initial version has support for basic mods, uses `\NieRAutomata` as the base folder and resolves paths based on `.\data\`

 ---